Universite-Gustave-Eiffel/NoiseModelling/paper/paper.md

 - noisemodelling-emission: to determine the sound power level of rail or road traffic,
 - noisemodelling-pathfinder: to find the cut profiles between the source-receiver pairs,
 - noisemodelling-propagation: to compute the noise attenuation between the source-receiver pairs,
-- noisemodelling-jdbc: to connect previous librairies to a spatial database,
 - noisemodelling-scripts: utility and processing scripts, exposed through a built-in web server with a graphical interface and through a command-line runner.
+- noisemodelling-jdbc: to connect above librairies to a spatial database,

-Note that the noisemodelling-jdbc library (JDBC = Java DataBase Connectivity) is central since it allows the emission, path-finding and propagation libraries to communicate with each other as soon as the data are stored in a database.
+Note that the noisemodelling-jdbc library (JDBC = Java DataBase Connectivity) is central since it allows all libraries to communicate with each other as soon as the data are stored in a database.
 A connection wrapper facilitates the connection to the H2 database with its spatial extension H2GIS, as well as to a PostgreSQL database server with the PostGIS spatial extension.

 # Numerical Model
 ## Emission models